-Here is the additional process undertaken since the August 21, 2018 City Council Paid Parental Leave discussion:
+Here is the additional Process undertaken since the August 21, 2018 City Council Paid Parental Leave discussion:

 - Paid Parental Leave informational meetings were conducted with all departments the week of August 27 -31, 2018. - A survey, seeking feedback from employees about proposed Paid Parental Leave considerations, went out to all employees after the informational meetings.
-Survey results were shared at the September 26, 2018 Council Employment Policy Committee. - At the September 26, 2018 Council Employment Policy Committee, Chair DeLong and Mayor Pownell reviewed information included in the agenda packet and recommended City staff draft a paid family and parental leave policy.
-The updated policy covers birth, adoption, and foster placement and serious injury or serious illness of an immediate family member. - At the November 13, 2018 City Council meeting, the Council considered a draft Paid Family and Parental Leave policy and directed staff to draft a second option for such policy.
+Survey results were shared at the September 26,

+2018 Council Employment Policy Committee.

+• At the September 26, 2018 Council Employment Policy Committee, Chair DeLong and Mayor Pownell reviewed information included in the agenda packet and recommended City staff draft a paid family and parental leave policy.
+The updated policy covers birth, adoption, and foster placement and serious injury or serious illness of an immediate family member.

-Option #1 includes the following key elements:
+This policy includes the following key elements:

-- (1) All genders may use Paid Family & Parental Leave for birth, adoption, foster care, serious injury or serious illness of immediate family member. - (2) Employees must work at least 14 hours per week or more to be eligible. - (3) Regular part-time and full-time employees are eligible after 12 months of service working at least 14 hours per week. - (4) Family & Parental Leave runs concurrently with FMLA and Pregnancy and Parental leave.
-Employees will complete standard FMLA forms, including certification of health care provider, for Paid Family and Parental Leave requests. - (5) Paid Family and Parental Leave is 100% of the employee's normal base wage for up to 10 days, 8 hours per day, or up to 40 hours per week.
+- (1) All genders may use Paid Family and Parental Leave. - (2) Employees must work at least 14 hours per week or more to be eligible. - (3) Regular part-time and full-time employees are eligible after 12 months of service working at least 14 hours per week. - (4) Employees will complete standard FMLA forms, including certification of health care provider, for Paid Family and Parental Leave requests. - (5) Paid Family and Parental Leave is 100% of the employee's normal base wage for up to 10 days, 8 hours per day, and 40 hours per week.
 Paid Family and Parental Leave time off can be taken anytime within a calendar year of the approved event with preapproval of time off by supervisor. - (6) Children, parents, mother-in-law, and father-in-law are considered immediate family members for use of this policy. - (7) Employees may request up to two Paid Family and Parental Leave separate events to Human Resources with proper documentation each calendar year. - (8) The program does not apply to sperm or egg donors. - (9) Voluntary Short Term Disability Insurance is available for employees (birth mothers) to purchase to help supplement maternity leave (4 weeks normal delivery; 6 weeks cesarean).